sadebo/timezone/README.md

 1. Clone the repo
 2. on the command line type: python3 timezone_date-ext.py
-3. Press Enter or give it a TimeZone
+3. Press Enter (default TimeZone is US\Eastern) or give it a TimeZone